 Cannabis is a Schedule I controlled substance under the CSA.
 Even in those jurisdictions in which cannabis has been legalized at the state level, the possession, distribution, cultivation, manufacture and use of cannabis all remain violations of federal law that are punishable by imprisonment, substantial fines and forfeiture.
 U.S. federal law does not differentiate between "medical cannabis," "retail cannabis," "adult-use cannabis" and any other designations that state or local law may apply to cannabis.
 Moreover, individuals and entities may violate federal law if they intentionally aid and abet another in violating federal laws, including those regarding controlled substances, or conspire with another to violate them, and violating the federal cannabis laws is also a predicate for certain other crimes under anti-money laundering laws or the Racketeer Influenced and Corrupt Organizations Act (the "RICO Act").
 The U.S. Supreme Court has ruled in United States v.
-Oakland Cannabis Buyers" Coop. and Gonzales v.
+Oakland Cannabis Buyers' Coop. and Gonzales v.
 Raich that it is the federal government that has the right to regulate and criminalize the sale, possession and use of cannabis, even for medical purposes.
 We would likely be unable to execute our business plan if the federal government were to strictly enforce federal law regarding cannabis.

 In January 2018, the then-acting U.S. Attorney General Jeff Sessions issued a memorandum (the "Sessions Memo") rescinding certain prior memoranda, including the so-called "Cole Memorandum" issued on August 29, 2013 under the Obama Administration.
 The Cole Memorandum had characterized enforcement of federal cannabis prohibitions under the CSA to prosecute those complying with state regulatory systems allowing the use, manufacture and distribution of medical cannabis as an inefficient use of federal investigative and prosecutorial resources when state regulatory and enforcement efforts are effective with respect to enumerated federal enforcement priorities under the CSA.
-In rescinding the Cole Memorandum, DOJ instructed its prosecutors to enforce the laws enacted by Congress and to follow well-established principles that govern all federal prosecutions when deciding whether to pursue prosecutions related to cannabis activities.
-As a result, under the Sessions Memo-which technically remains in effect-federal prosecutions of state law compliant cannabis entities, there can be no assurance that the federal government will not enforce federal laws against the regulated cannabis industry generally, including our tenants and us.
+In rescinding the Cole Memorandum, DOJ instructed its prosecutors to enforce the laws enacted by Congress and to follow well-established principles that govern all federal prosecutions when deciding whether to pursue prosecutors could, and still can, use their prosecutorial discretion to decide to prosecute actors compliant with their state laws.
+Although there have not been any identified prosecutions of state law compliant cannabis entities, there can be no assurance that the federal government will not enforce federal laws against the regulated cannabis industry generally, including our tenants and us.